imann24/plan-together/README.md

 - [ ] Add a button to sign in and create events on `/share/<share_slug>` path
 - [ ] Save input configurations to regenerate further ideas
 - [ ] Integrate with `react-add-to-calendar` https://www.npmjs.com/package/add-to-calendar-button-react
+- [ ] Edit ChatGPT response for locations that are permanently clsoed